 For example, if you select a column and set the left padding to 5 px it will add 5 px of space between the left edge of the column and the outer edge of the elements inside the column.
 If for that same column you set the left margin to 5 px, it will add 5 px of space between the edge of the column and the edge of the section that contains it.

 When clicked in the design panel or floating menu, it resets the padding or margins for the selected element to zero.

 Depending on the selected element, you can adjust the height and width, and the maximum and minimum values.
 In flex mode, height can be measured in px, vh, percentage, and A. However, the height of flex columns and space between columns can only be measured in percentage.

 For sections, you can only change the height.
-Section width is set by the device, while the width of the content in the section is set by the Content Width setting in Global Design.
+Section width is set by the device, while the width of the content in the section is set by the Content Width setting in Site Theme.
 For columns, you can only change the width, while height is defined by the section height or by its inner elements.
 For flexboxes and widgets you can set the height and width, along with the minimum and maximum values for each.
 Any size unit can be used.